-Shall I eat you or put you on the tree?
+Shall I eat you or put you on the Christmas tree?
 I have a good idea.
 I use you as a decoration.
-But after Christmas I have to eat you, because you are so tasty and smell good;)
+But after Christmas I have to eat you, because you are so delish and smell so good;)

-Many years ago, I can’t even remember when, I saw a recipe of these card shaped gingerbread cookies in a Hungarian magazine.
+Many years ago, I saw a recipe of these card shaped gingerbread cookies in a Hungarian magazine.
 I thought the recipe was pretty good so I wrote down the ingredients and method on a piece of paper.
-My bad, I had lost the paper, so I have been trying to rebuild the recipe again.
+My bad, I lost that note, so I have been trying to rebuild the recipe again.
 I have been experimenting with new ingredients and shapes (this year I bought snowman moulds) to make the perfect and most delicious little gingerbread men.